extrabacon/atom-turbo-javascript/README.md

 ## Commands

 Use the following keymaps to easily insert semicolons or manipulate blocks of code.
-Snippets do not include semicolons, but you can still add them quickly with the `ctrl-;` shortcut.
+Semicolons are inserted only

 #### End Line `CTRL-;`
 Terminates the current line with a semicolon.